sig-0/go-ibft/README.md

 		// ...

-		// receive consensus messages from the network
+		// receive consensus.go messages from the network
 		_ = msgStore.Add(msg)
 	}()